 According to YouTube, “we are actually optimizing for how a video contributes to a longer viewing session on YouTube.
 So, your video isn’t more likely to be seen just because it’s shorter.”

 So, simply making your videos shorter is not going to help increase watch time.

 This got us curious as to how long the average video is from brands and marketers, so we asked…

 While most of our respondents (62%) are creating shorter videos under 5 minutes, it’s clear that a lot of time is being invested into video creation.
 Since watch time is so important, how can marketers go about creating content that indeed improves this metric for its viewers?

 Editor’s note: The first step in improving watch time is having a clear handle on how all of your video content is currently performing.
-Grab this free template and visualize your watch time on YouTube in seconds.
+Grab this YouTube Watch Time Performance Dashboard Template and visualize your watch time on YouTube in seconds.